 The output is in the

 build/libsdirectory.
 The exact filename depends on the version of the client.
-It will be something like
+It is similar to

 Add the client library JAR to your app.

-Repeat the above steps every time you modify your API code.
+Repeat these steps every time you modify your API code.